Whatapalaver/100_Days_of_Code/README.md

 - [Round 2](https://github.com/Whatapalaver/100_Days_of_Code/blob/master/r2-log.md) covered the 99 days of my Makers bootcamp experience.
 From the pre-course to graduation day.
 - [Round 1](https://github.com/Whatapalaver/100_Days_of_Code/blob/master/r2-log.md) This was my initial foray into 100 Days of Code.

+R4D39
+---

+Loads of Rails learning today.
+Putting my code to test on mega data (1.2m+ objects) revealed no end of performance issues.
+I had to fathom out how to get console logging messages onto AWS Cloudwatch (which is not the most intuitive of interfaces) so I could attempt to debug.
+Also learned that assigning a db query to a variable eg @results does not save the result, only the active record relationship, and referring to that variable just re-runs the db query.
+Adding `.to_a` at the end ensured my results were saved as an array and stopped excessive db calls.
+I also got into some nitty gritty jsonb querying syntax but its so ugly I can't bring myself to document it.
+Also, some more migration rollbacks and indexing practice on json fields.

 R4D38
 ---